 Tile and Flooring ideas

-If you are tiling a small bathroom, there are many small bathroom flooring ideas that can give a spa-like feel and create a cozy personal space.
+If you are tiling a small bathroom, many small bathroom flooring ideas can give a spa-like feel and create a cozy personal space.

 You can go for continuous tiling in natural stone.
 Stone is one of the best small bathroom flooring materials as it gives a dynamically airy feel to otherwise congested-spaces.

 Neutral or natural colored stone, like those having small specks of color, can also add some color to otherwise neutral spaces.
-Obviously you can also enhance the color scheme through colorful bathroom accessories like towels, bottles, toothbrush holders, etc.
+You can also enhance the color scheme through colorful bathroom accessories like towels, bottles, toothbrush holders, etc.

 A walk-in shower is the best way to make a small bathroom roomier.
 It can provide walls to hold mounted vanities and accessories.